Snow and Ice

 City staff and plow operators plan in advance for first snowfall.
 When snow is predicted, snow removal personnel report for duty and are assigned designated snow routes ahead of time.
 However, every snow event is different and we regularly make adjustments to our snow removal operations based on the changing weather conditions and any requests for access from emergency or police services.

-NEW: Track Our Plows
+Track Our Plows

 We maintain our public streets in the following order: